MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ## What are webinars?

 Webinars are structured meetings where instructors and participants have clear roles, often used for training purposes.
-After setting up webinars in your organization, your users can schedule webinars and open registration to a variety of attendees.
+After setting up webinars in your organization, your users can schedule webinars and open registration to attendees.
 Unlike traditional meetings that include many discussions and task assignment, webinars are meant for interactive presentations and provide tools for attendee analysis.

 ## Allow users to schedule webinars using PowerShell